raihanaza/lmu-cmsi-3801-homework/README.md

     - The shapes function defines three-dimensional geometric forms (spheres and rectangular boxes) and provides operations to calculate their surface area and volume.
 - Q5 (Binary Search Tree):
     - Creating an immutable and persistent binary tree implementation that supports element count, insertion, and item lookup.

++1 Homework point because Z pointed out that for the Binary Search Tree in Ocaml, you need to export Empty but the Node should be invisible.
+Therefore, cannot make the Ocaml BST function secure.
+10/31/24

 **Typescript**
 - Q1 (first then apply): Lauren